almostthor/Metaforce/Readme.md

 -----

  * Enter environment records and assign ownership of the records accordingly
- 	* Mark the enviroments as In Use
+ 	* Mark the enviroments as 'In Use'
  	* Enter the sandbox's Salesforce.com Organization ID (from Setup > Administration Setup > Company Profile > Update your company information)

 Workflow